clwebster/GettingData/CodeBook.md

 title: "Codebook"
 author: "Clint Webster"
 date: "October 24, 2015"
-output: html_document
 ---

-The run_analysis function returns a summarized dataset containing the following variables.
+The run_analysis function returns a summarized dataset containing the variables listed below.
-See the README.md file for details on the steps taken in run_analysis
+See the README.md file for details on the steps taken in run_analysis to process data from source files.

-Per the features_info.txt file, here's a description of the feature variables included:
+Per the features_info.txt file provided in source data, here's a description of the feature variables included:

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.